tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The DTLS record layer is different from the TLS 1.3 record layer.

-1. The DTLSCiphertext structure omits the superfluous version number field.
+1. The DTLSCiphertext structure omits the superfluous version number and type fields.

 2. DTLS adds an explicit epoch and sequence number to the TLS record header.
 This sequence number allows the recipient to correctly verify the DTLS MAC.